ionicapple/-WhenAreWeGoingToDoTheThingsWeAreThinkingAboutNowAndSinceApril2017-/README.md

 so i was the original non-responder, y'all just copied mee

 then i sort of forgot about everything after i left

+https://www.youtube.com/watch?v=R8sFE8_usN0 thats what i was thinking ... that specific voice was in my head (im a huge futurama fan) lol